 - Search-term waste reviews that separate likely cuts, review-only terms, and protected or ambiguous demand

-- Keyword demand notes from ideas, historical metrics, and forecasts for content planning, ad-group expansion, and commercial topic selection
+- Keyword and search-term performance notes for content planning, ad-group expansion, and commercial topic selection

 - Recommendation and recent-change context so account suggestions are reviewed beside what actually happened